rdlauer/articles/nativescript/crashlytics/post.md

-# Adding Crash Reporting to Your NativeScript App
+# Add Basic Crash Reporting to Your NativeScript App

 While I've personally never written a buggy line of code in my life, odds are *some* of you out there have.
 And what's the golden rule of open source?